PalladioSimulator/Palladio-Core-PCM/Palladio.Examples/trunk/PCM3.1_WOSP2009_BRS_Antipatterns/readme.txt

 The model can be solved with the PCM versiom 3.1 and SimuCom.
 For the PCM Solver, there seems to be a problem.

 The original sources can be found on the SVN at external\2009AnneCatia\PCM_3.1_workspace\BRS

+More information on the optimisation and later a link to the paper can be found at http://palladio-approach.net/_AntipatternGuiltiness